abhi18av/nf-tower-docs-orgs-and-teams/content/docs/git/git-overview.md

     parent: Git Integration
     weight: 1
 ---
-Nextflow different has the built-in support for [Git](https://git-scm.com) and integration with several Git-hosting platforms.
+Nextflow has the built-in support for [Git](https://git-scm.com) and integration with several Git-hosting platforms.

 A data pipelines may be composed by many assets (source code scripts, deployment settings, dependency descriptors such as Conda or Docker files, documentation etc.).